HaoRyuZark/Programming/SQL/SQL.md

 ## ANSI/SPARC Architecture

-- **Extern:** Individual user perspectives, interfaces, reports.
+- **External Level:** It defines how the users interact with the database via APIS, etc.

 - **Conceptual Level:** Complete and redundancy free representation of all information.
 ER-Models and database schema with data and relations.
+It is the abstract representation.

 - **Internal/Physical Level:** Physical components of the database, the computer.
+In general all the technical aspects of the database system.

-This architecture is brings us the following advantages:
+This architecture brings us the following advantages:

 - **Logical Data-Independence:** Changes at the conceptual level do not affect the external level.